MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/css/print-preview.md

     > [!div class="mx-imgBorder"]
     > ![The Rendering panel with the print CSS media type selected](../media/print-preview-css-media-type.png)

 From here, you may display and change your CSS, like any other web page.
-Navigate to [Get Started With Viewing And Changing CSS](./index.md).
+See [Get started viewing and changing CSS](./index.md).

 <!-- ====================================================================== -->